 Run Time: 20 minutes

-Apparently issued under two NSNs by CWC, one of which is also used on the Works Study, this is the same type of watch as one of the earliest Royal Navy watches.
+Issued under two NSNs by CWC, this is the same type of watch as one of the earliest Royal Navy watches.

 Sweep: 1 minute